 Our overall aim is to:

-Promote walking as a safe, enjoyable and easy way of getting around Edinburgh.
+Promote walking (including ‘wheeling’) as a safe, enjoyable, accessible and healthy way of getting around Edinburgh.

 To this end, we want to see: